agate-pris/FFXIV-Elemental-Raid-Macros/ultimates/dsr/jp/06_double_dragons_jp.md

 ## Cauterize

-The reason why we did not stack opposite tethers in Wyrmsbreath #2 was because we needed the fire/ice debuffs in order to survive this mechanic.
+The reason why we did not stack opposite tethers in 息吹 #2 was because we needed the fire/ice debuffs in order to survive this mechanic.

 <table>
   <tr>